UCL winner Achraf Hakimi reportedly dating ex-wife of his former PSG teammate

 Achraf Hakimi's connection to Wanda Nara

-The intrigue peaked when Latorre hinted, and later stated, that Wanda may be involved with a “PSG player, the most eligible bachelor,” who she allegedly met during Mauricio Pochettino’s time managing the team.
+The intrigue peaked when Latorre hinted, and later stated, that Wanda may be involved with a “PSG player, the most eligible bachelor,” whom she allegedly met during Mauricio Pochettino’s time managing the team.

 That player, she claimed, is none other than Paris Saint-Germain star defender, 26-year-old Achraf Hakimi.